 Our motto Christ-Centered Learning, Christ-Modeled Love places Jesus at the very heart of all we do.
 Children attend Mass every Friday and Holy Days of Obligations.
 They participate in Stations of the Cross every Friday during Lent.
 Middle School students perform Living Stations of the Cross for the School and Parish community.
 Children in Grade 2 celebrate the Sacraments of Reconciliation and First Eucharist while students in Grade 8 celebrate the Sacrament of Confirmation.
 Students in Grade 5 become “Living Saints” and lead us in Mass on All Saints Day.
 As a student body, we pray throughout the day together and participate in various service projects during the year.
 We integrate our faith in all aspects of the curriculum.
 We want our students to Love God and to serve Him in all that they do.

 All students in Kindergarten-8th Grade participate in weekly Special Area Classes.
-Art, General and Vocal Music, Computer Skills, Library Science, and Physical Education are all taught once a week.
-Spanish classes are taught twice a week.
+Art, General and Vocal Music, STEM, Library Science, and Physical Education are all taught once a week.
+Spanish Immersion classes are taught twice a week.
+Technology is integrated throughout our curriculum in all grades.
 St. John School believes that providing our students with these additional classes enhances their education and is an integral part of a well rounded education.

 Resource teachers and aides are used throughout the grades to help reduce class size, reinforce instruction, and to maximize the learning experience for our students.